Don’t Get Scammed: 4 Questions to Help You Land a Legit Work-From-Home Job

 What to Do If You Find a Work-From-Home Job Scam

-Hutt says this is exactly why the Better Business Bureau developed the BBB Scam Tracker.
+Hutt said this is exactly why the Better Business Bureau developed its BBB Scam Tracker.

-“People came with complaints, and there wasn’t really anything we could do for them,” she says.
+“People came with complaints, and there wasn’t really anything we could do for them,” she said.
 “So this provides an outlet for people who want to tell us about the scam.”

 It tracks the scam type, the business name used and the date reported, as well as the victim’s postal code, the total dollars lost (but you can report a scam even if you haven’t lost money) and the scam description.

-A recent reported scam occurred with “S & R Courier” and cost the victim $2,500.
+A recent reported scam occurred with “Tnt-Hr” and cost the victim $1,750.

-Hutt says if you’ve lost money, start by filing a police report.
+Hutt said if you’ve lost money, start by filing a police report.